 Is removable wallpaper really removable?
 How do you remove peel and stick wallpaper?

 Yes!
 Removable wallpaper, also known as peel and stick wallpaper, peels off with just a pull, like the perfect sticker.

 How much should I get?

 See our easy size chart for sizing information.
 Alternatively, to figure out how much you'll need, simply measure the width and height of your wall.
 The HEIGHT will tell you which size roll you should get.
 For example, if your wall is 96 inches tall you'll need the 96 inch panel height.

 Your wall WIDTH will tell you how many rolls you need.
-For example, a wall 11 foot wide wall would require five panels.
-That's because 11 feet (or 132 inches) divided by 27 inches is 4.89, and you'll round up to the next whole number, which is five.
+For example, a wall 11 foot wide wall would require six panels.
+That's because 11 feet (or 132 inches) divided by 25 inches is 5.28, and you'll round up to the next whole number, which is six.